 Now at the very top of the restoration field, Christian continues to take a conservative, ethical approach while exploring the latest materials and developing innovative techniques.
 He has published numerous articles in books and magazines.

-In his spare time, he enjoys exploring the New England countryside with his wife and two-year-old daughter, Sophie Yuzuki.
+In his spare time, he enjoys exploring the New England countryside with his wife and young daughter, Sophie Yuzuki.